Kin1009/KSharp/README.md

 # K#
 K# is a programming language syntacically similar to V# or C# or C++ or python or etc, but with some additions
 WARNING: .ks interferes with KerboScript, so either choose K# or Kerbo if you installed it
+# Version symbols
+- f: Failed version
+- a, b, c and d: Subversions, usually added in the same day
+- t: Testing
+- w: Weird, need more testing
 # Changelog
 - Version 0.0.2: Function calls
 - Version 1.0.0: yea i skipped but uhh basics are complete